RishavRaj625/sih-student-mental-health-platform/README.md

 # Digital Mental Health and Psychological Support System for Students in Higher Education:

 **Problem Statement ID:** 25092
-**Problem Statement Title:** Development of a Digital Mental Health and Psychological Support System for Students in Higher Education
+**Problem Statement Title:** Development of a Digital Mental Health and Psychological Support System for Students in Higher Education.

 ## Project Overview